davidly/wordle/README.md

      https://medium.com/@davidly_33504/first-guesses-in-wordle-291ebd50713a

- For more on the /x flag:
+ For more on the /x flag (it's better than choosing words at random!):

      https://medium.com/@davidly_33504/choosing-wordle-words-69a7ed5f966b